fragcolor-xyz/shards/README.md

 ## Goals
 * Automation scripting for everyone
 * A universal interface to your code
-* Visual scripting without wires (similar to Apple Shortcuts)
+* Visual scripting without spaghetti (similar to Apple Shortcuts)
 * Blocks modularity allows to reuse low level code with minimal efforts between projects
 * Machine learning scripting; it's all about building graphs
 * Video game engine scripting; even for non-technical artists